 During fiscal 2023, we incurred \$7.6 million of restructuring charges, consisting of \$6.6 million of employee severance and benefit charges and \$1.0 million of stock-based compensation expense related to modified equity incentive awards.
 These charges were recorded within restructuring and other charges in the consolidated statements of operations.
-The restructuring plan was completed during the fiscal quarter ended October 31, 2023.
+As of July 31, 2023, the restructuring was substantially completed subject to liability accrued but not paid totaling \$1.0 million, which is included within accrued compensation in the consolidated balance sheets.